iamsomraj/Monster-Killer-JS-Game/README.md

 # Monster Killer

 Monster Killer is a basic JavaScript game or application which is played by one user.
 The user has 3 basic operations.
 Those operations are Attack, Strong Attack and Heal.
-All the operations are printed on the console of the browser.
+During each operation, the Monster also attacks.
+The goal is to survive and kill the monster.
+All the operations are printed on the console of the browser when the show log button is pressed.

 ## Click Here